wheresrhys/fetch-mock/docs/docs/API/route/options.md

 ### waitFor

-`{String}`
+`{String|[String]}`
 Useful for testing race conditions.
-Use the name of another route, and this route will only respond after that one has.
+Use the name of another route (or a list of names), and this route will only respond after that one has.
 (Note, this does not wait for the body - only the initial response payload).

 ### sticky